We hope you enjoy these recipes!

 - 2 cups water

 - 2 Tbsp dried onion

 - 4 stalks celery, cut in large pieces

 - 2-3 onion, roughly chopped

-- Add Beef-style seasoning, garlic, and salt and cook for 1 more minute.
+- Add beef-style seasoning, garlic, and salt and cook for one more minute.

-- Heat 1 TBS of oil in medium skillet.
+- Heat 1 Tbsp of oil in medium skillet.
 Place roast in hot skillet and cook until browned.
 Turn roast and brown all the sides

 - Mix together broth ingredients and bring to a boil.

 - Place the roast in the slow cooker and place the vegetables around and on top of the roast.
 Add boiling broth and cook on high for 4-6 hours.